alpha-tango-kilo/close_already/README.md

                         time:   [1.2057 s 1.2143 s 1.2241 s]
 ```

-In summary, you can look to see 3-5% effective increase in reads, and 9-16% effective increase in writes
+In summary, you can look to see 9-16% effective decrease in write times, though this of course will depend on the workload

 ## Contributing